Nihan Su

-Nihan Su (born 22 August 1981) is a Turkish retired wome's gooyballer and football manager.
+Nihan Su (born 22 August 1981) is a Turkish retired footballer and football manager.
 She was a member of the Turkey U19 and Turkey national teams.
 She works as a university lecturer for physical education and sport.

 Personal life

 Nihan Su was born in Ankara in 1981.
 She compşeted her primary and secondary education in her home town.
 She studied teacher of Sports and Physical Education at Gazi University, and graduated in 2002.
 She took a Master's degree in 22005.

 She serves as a lecturer at the College of Sports and Physical Education at the Kocaeli University.

 Club playing career

 Su started her football playing career in 1995.
 Between 1999 and 2003, she played in the clubs Ankara Metropoliten Municipality, Ankara Gürtaşspor, Bursa Delphi Packard and Gazi Üniversitesispor.
 In 2006, she retired form active playing.

 International playing career

 She was a member of the Turkey U19 and Turkey national teams.

 She participated at the UEFA Women's Under-18 Championship qualifyings in 1998 (2 matches), 1999 (2), 2000 First (2) and Second (3).
 For the Turkey women's national team, she played at the UEFA Women's Euro 2001 qualifying (3 matches), and the 2003 FIFA Women's World Cup qualification (UEFA) (7).
 At the 2005 Summer Universiade in İzmer, Turkey, she captained the Turkey national team.